 The Wisconsin Labor History Society is pleased to announce the availability of a six-part video series, “An Historical Overview of Labor Unions in the United States.”
 Each segment is heavily illustrated and takes us through the struggle to organize from centuries past to the present day.

 Produced by BHF member Pauline Greenlick, this is a 14 minute documentary film about the life of Joseph Szalanski, a steelworker from East Vandergrift, PA.
-His son, Joe Szalanski, a BHF member, wrote a book, “Boarding the Westbound” about his father who was born into a steelmaker’s...Read More »
+His son, Joe Szalanski, a BHF member, wrote a book, “Boarding the Westbound” about his father who was born into a steelmaker’s family...Read More »

 David P. Demarest (November 9, 1931 – October 15, 2011).